landyak/hello-world/README.md

 # hello-world
-My first repository
+*My first repository*
 Now I write something in the new branch, then commit ;
-merge the branch
+*merge the branch*
-Clone the repo at local, edit again
+Clone the  at local, edit again
 Create a branch "edit-readme" and work on this branch;
 add somthing, then commit
 delete local branch, push master. then merge remote branch